top of page

 Nutrition is foundational, but it works best alongside other healthy habits:

-• Move regularly: Aim for at least 150 minutes of moderate activity each week, but short bursts of HIIT can also be really effective.
-Resistance and weight training helps maintain muscle and bone density – both vital for women in perimenopause and menopause.
+Move regularly: Aim for at least 150 minutes of moderate activity each week.
+Short bursts of HIIT can also be really effective.
+Resistance and weight training help maintain muscle and bone density – both vital for women in perimenopause and menopause.

 Making Sustainable Change